Gary Schaefer: Early life

 Gary Lee Schaefer was born in 1951 in Allentown, Pennsylvania, one of several children born to Edwin and June Schaefer.
 Sometime during his childhood, the entire family moved to Springfield, Vermont, where they joined a closely-knit Christadelphian congregation based in the city.
-From a young age, Schaefer was considered as an overtly quiet, yet very friendly and reliable child who constantly did what he was told without any objections.
+From a young age, Schaefer was considered as a quiet, yet very friendly and reliable child who constantly did what he was told without any objections.
 While studying at the Springfield High School, he took part in the school's cross country running and track and field teams, where it was said that he showed a lot of athletic potential.

-After graduating in 1970, Schaefer enlisted in the Navy (Christadelphian churches do not allow their members to be recruited into the armed forces generally), where he served from April 1975 to 1981, being stationed at Naval Station Great Lakes; Orlando, Florida; Bethesda, Maryland; Newport, Rhode Island and Norfolk, Virginia.
-Later on, it would be revealed that he was court-martialed for setting fire to his apartment, for which he served a 13-month sentence at a military facility in Norfolk.
-He had married his wife Arlene while working at a hospital in Falmouth, Massachusetts, with whom he had two children: a daughter, Jodie, and a young son, who died from SIDS.
+After graduating in 1970, Schaefer enlisted in the Navy (Christadelphian churches do not allow their members to be recruited into the armed forces generally), where he served from April 1975 to 1981, being stationed at Naval Station Great Lakes; Orlando, Florida, Florida; Bethesda, Maryland; Newport, Rhode Island and Norfolk, Virginia.
+He was court-martialed for setting fire to his apartment, for which he served a 13-month sentence at a military facility in Norfolk.
+He married his wife Arlene while working at a hospital in Falmouth, Massachusetts, and the couple had two children: a daughter, Jodie, and a young son, who died of SIDS.
 She and Schaefer's living daughter later moved to North Charleston, South Carolina.

 Upon his return to Springfield, Schaefer got a job as an auto mechanic at Soucy Motors, where he was described as a good employee who never created trouble.
-In addition, he was also an active member of his church, working as a custodian and sometimes even giving sermons on the Bible to younger churchgoers, and took care of his mother after his father died from cancer on April 10, 1982.
-Accounts from friends and family report that favorite hobby outside of church duty was to cruise around town in his car, playing Styx songs.
-Despite these positive qualities, Schaefer was still considered a loner, was divorced and still lived in the family farmhouse.
+In addition, he was also an active member of his church, working as a custodian and sometimes even giving sermons on the Bible to younger churchgoers, and took care of his mother after his father died of cancer on April 10, 1982.
+Accounts from friends and family report that his favorite hobby outside of church duty was to cruise around town in his car, playing Styx songs.
+Despite these positive qualities, Schaefer was still considered a loner, and still lived in the family farmhouse.